SteveHatherley/eos/readme.md

 ================

 ## What is EOS?
 EOS is an experimental PHP 5.5+ CMF/S built on top of the Laravel 5 framework.
 EOS is meant to be Page/Document Centric, lightweight, and flexible.
-The end goal is to allow developers to quickly turn an HTML mockup in to a live pages quickly.
+The end goal is to allow developers to quickly turn  HTML mockups in to live pages quickly.
 Bonus points for HHVM Compability, ya?

 ### Immediate Goals
 * Finish merging various experiments in to: core & plugins